grnet/synnefo/docs/install-guide-debian.rst

 This guide uses NFS for Archipelago's physical storage backend.
 Archipelago must have permissions to write on the shared dir.
-As explained below the shared dir will be owned by ``archipelago:synnefo``.
+As explained below, the shared directory will be owned by ``archipelago:synnefo``.
 Due to NFS restrictions, all nodes nodes must have common uid for the ``archipelago`` user and common gid for the ``synnefo`` group.
 So before any Synnefo installation, we create them here in advance.
 We assume that